JRCSTU/wltp/README.rst

 ..
 Attention:: Excel-integration requires Python 3 and *Windows* or *OS X*!

-In *Windows* and *OS X* you may utilize the excellent `xlwings <http://xlwings.org/quickstart/>`_ library to provide input and output to wltp from Excel files.
+In *Windows* and *OS X* you may utilize the excellent `xlwings <http://xlwings.org/quickstart/>`_ library to use Excel files for providing input and output to the experiment.

 To create the necessary template-files in your current-directory you should enter: